Sophiensæle Sophiensæle

 A production by Markus&Markus Theaterkollektiv in co-production with SOPHIENSÆLE, Lichthof Theater, LOT Theater Braunschweig, studiobühne Köln, WUK performing arts and Netzwerk Freier Theater e.V.
 Supported by MWK Niedersachsen, Stiftung Niedersachsen, Stadt Hildesheim, HannoverStiftung, Friedrich Weinhagen Stiftung.
 In partnership with doppelplatin e.V., ROXY Birsfelden, Schwankhalle Bremen, Theater Rampe Stuttgart and Pathos Munich.
 The Netzwerk Freier Theater e.V. is funded by the Federal Government Commissioner for Culture and the Media through the programme "Promoting Connections" of the Bundesverband Freie Darstellende Künste e.V.
 Preliminary research funded by the Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media as part of NEUSTART KULTUR.
 Media partner: taz.

-The works are characterised by intensive research, the results of which are captured on the video level and form an elementary component of the productions.
-However, the collective is not concerned with depicting a reality in documentary form and explaining the world - instead, the theatre context is decisive for accessing reality.
+The works are characterized by intensive research, the results of which, captured on video, form an elementary component of the productions.
+However, the collective is not interested in documenting reality and explaining the world - instead, the theater context is crucial for accessing reality.

 • 230331_MuMKollektiv_Titanic_Paula Reissig_0066b_2_small